ziap/ziap.github.io/content/blog/polymorphism/index.md

 ```

 Compile-time polymorphism in Rust is also defined using generics like in C++,
-but you have to constraint the generic parameter with a trait to access its
+but you have to constrain the generic parameter with a trait to access its
 methods:

 ```rust